|

 ATTENTION: Safety-relevant topic!!!
 The topic of the old Märklin

 transformers is a recurring one.
-The conclusion up front: The

 white Märklin transformers no. 6647, 66470, 66471 are recommended in the area